oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/IntroToRayTracingWithEmbree/cpu/README.md

 Embree tutorial codes.
 These codes reside within the [Embree repository](https://github.com/embree/embree).

-The Intel&reg; oneAPI Rendering Toolkit `rkRayTracer` sample forgoes use of the Embree common library found in the full codes.
+The Intel&reg; Rendering Toolkit `rkRayTracer` sample forgoes use of the Embree common library found in the full codes.
 The Embree common library implements math, tasking, and system access routines that are common to rendering applications.
 The Intel&reg; Embree common library lives in